 Marjorie Hulsizer Copher's professional life was extraordinary for the service she provided and the recognition she attained within, but more significantly, external to the Academy of Nutrition and Dietetics.
 During WWI, she was one of the first dietitians to serve overseas with Harvard U.S. Army Base Hospital No. 5, British Expeditionary Force, May 1917-December 1918, and then with Base Hospital No. 57, American Expeditionary Force.1 She was decorated by King George V of England and by the French government for improving food services delivery systems in field hospitals, and for introducing the relatively new profession of dietetics into the British Army.2-4 She later served as Chief Dietitian at Barnes Hospital in St. Louis.

 The Marjorie Hulsizer Copher Award is the highest honor the Academy of Nutrition and Dietetics bestows on one of its members.
-The Copher Award honors an Academy member who has contributed to the Academy of Nutrition and Dietetics through extensive, active participation and service to the profession of nutrition and dietetics, both within and outside of the Academy.
-The recipient of the Copher Award is someone whose unique contributions have created new opportunities for registered dietitian nutritionists and dietetic technicians, registered; inspired others to take on leadership roles; and promoted the Academy's mission, vision and values.
+The Copher Award honors an Academy member who has contributed to the profession through extensive, active participation and service to the profession of nutrition and dietetics, both within and outside of the Academy.
+The recipient of the Copher Award is someone whose unique contributions have created new opportunities for registered dietitian nutritionists and nutrition and dietetics technicians, registered; inspired others to take on leadership roles; and promoted the Academy's mission, vision and values.

 - A member of the Academy.